Porsche Formula E 2019

 2018 Jul 28: Montreal, Canada

 Although every race lasts for less than an hour, the batteries cannot last that much in full racing mode, so the drivers have to come to the pits to change their cars (every driver has 2 cars).
-This is the situation in 2017, it will probably be different once the Porsche Formula E is ready.
+The car change is very cool to watch, but next gen Formula E cars will make that obsolete from Season 6 starting in the end of 2018.